Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Linear Cauchy-Riemann type operators

 for some smooth map $A : \uU \to \End_\CC(\CC^n)$. \end{enumerate} \end{exercise}

-\begin{exercise} Show that if $\nabla$ is any complex connection on $E$,\footnote{By ``complex connection'' we mean that the parallel transport isomorphisms are complex linear.
-This is equivalent to the requirement that $\nabla : \Gamma(E) \to \Gamma(\Hom_\RR(T\Sigma,E))$ be a complex linear map.} then $\nabla + J \circ \nabla \circ j$ is a complex linear Cauchy-Riemann operator. \end{exercise} \begin{exercise} Prove the following converse of Exercise~\ref{EX:nabla}: if $(E,J)$ is equipped with a Hermitian bundle metric and $D$ is a complex linear Cauchy-Riemann type operator, then there is a unique Hermitian connection $\nabla$ such that $D = \nabla + J \circ \nabla \circ j$. \end{exercise}
+\begin{exercise} Show that if $\nabla$ is any complex connection on $E$,\footnote{By ``complex connection'' we mean that the parallel transport isomorphisms are complex-linear.
+This is equivalent to the requirement that $\nabla : \Gamma(E) \to \Gamma(\Hom_\RR(T\Sigma,E))$ be a complex-linear map.} then $\nabla + J \circ \nabla \circ j$ is a complex-linear Cauchy-Riemann type operator. \end{exercise}